idowuemmao/Social_Media_Report/README.md

 # 📊 Social Media Marketing Performance Analytics Report (2024)

-This Power BI report provides a detailed exploratory analysis of a global IT company's 2024 social media campaigns across TikTok, Instagram, LinkedIn, and X.com.
+This Power BI report provides a detailed exploratory analysis of a global IT company's 2024-2025 social media campaigns across TikTok, Instagram, YouTube, LinkedIn, Facebok and X.com.
 The goal is to uncover what drives content success, identify regional engagement trends, and inform content/platform strategy decisions.

 ---